Why your job ads attract the wrong people

 Lower cash than market.
 Real equity.
 Transparent vesting.
 We share the cap table and model the likely outcomes in the first call.

+Apply if reading the pain section made your pulse quicken.
+Skip this if you need specs, process, or backup dancers.
 Shackleton showed that brutal honesty can create the strongest crew.
 He didn’t hide the suffering.
 He used it to build trust.

 And when everything fell apart, that meaning is what kept the team alive.